CoraWagner/VBA/index.md

 `Set rang = Application.Selection`

-`Set rang = Application.InputBox("Select a range of Cells you would like to hide.", "Hide Cells", rang.Address, Type:=8)`
+`Set rang = Application.InputBox("Select a range of Cells you would like to clear.", "Clear Cells", rang.Address, Type:=8)`

 `For Each cel In rang`